Canadian Football League in the United States: Background

 With the exception of the Edmonton Eskimos, every team in the league had faced some kind of crisis in the years leading up to 1993.
 In addition to Montreal's sudden collapse, the Calgary Stampeders and publicly owned Saskatchewan Roughriders had to mount public campaigns to survive.
 By 1993, the BC Lions had experienced years of ownership chaos and the Winnipeg Blue Bombers faced $3 million in debt, despite frugal management.
 The Toronto Argonauts were embroiled in a series of ownership crises after the initially successful ownership triumvirate of Bruce McNall, Wayne Gretzky, and John Candy faced mounting financial losses.
 The Hamilton Tiger-Cats were confronting an attendance swoon, fan malaise, and struggling community ownership.
-Both Southern Ontario teams faced competition at the gate and for general attention from the NFL's Buffalo Bills, then in the middle of their historic run of four consecutive Super Bowl appearances.
-Finally, the Ottawa Rough Riders and their fans were being treated to disappointing squads on the field and constant drama off the field from the team's under-capitalized and mercurial owner, Bernie Glieberman.
+Both Southern Ontario teams faced competition at the gate from the NFL's Buffalo Bills, then in the middle of their historic run of four consecutive Super Bowl appearances.
+Finally, the Ottawa Rough Riders and their fans saw squads on the field and constant drama off it from the team's under-capitalized and mercurial owner, Bernie Glieberman.

-Against this economic backdrop, a new generation of venture capitalist owners took the place of the community groups, local consortiums, or philanthropists that typically had owned the teams and operated them without any serious profit motive.
+Against this economic backdrop, a new generation of venture capitalist owners took the place of the local consortiums and philanthropists that typically had owned the teams and operated them without any serious profit motive.
 They were led by McNall in Toronto, Glieberman in Ottawa, and Larry Ryckman in Calgary.
 Larry Smith was hired as league commissioner in February 1992, reportedly on the explicit understanding that he would pursue American expansion.
 While Smith would become the most visible face of the era, he emphasized that it was the owners who drove the initiative, particularly McNall and Ryckman.
-McNall's issues with cash flow, later revealed to be the result of his wealth being inflated by illegal accounting, were one obvious instigator.
-While the newer owners championed expansion, equal distribution of the expansion fees also appealed to the community owned teams as these would shore up their finances.
+McNall's issues with cash flow, later revealed to be the result wealth inflation through illegal accounting, was one obvious instigator.
+While the newer owners championed expansion, equal distribution of the expansion fees also appealed to the community-owned teams as these would shore up their finances.